 The following link will provide you with information and the legal documents needed for couples marrying or entering into civil partnerships abroad.

 How to get official confirmation that your UK public documentation is genuine so it can be accepted by foreign authorities.
 The UK does not require any documents to be legalised for use within the UK.

 Information on the current cost of fee-bearing services.

-Information about notarial services we provide, including how to book an appointment with us.
-Unless you have a specific requirement for a Consular officer to carry out the service, please contact a local notaire
+Information about notarial and documentary services we provide, including how to book an appointment with us.
+Unless you have a specific requirement for a Consular officer to carry out the service, please contact a local notaire.

 List of lawyers and interpreters

 A list of English speaking lawyers and interpreters in Belgium.
 Please note that inclusion in this list does not constitute an official endorsement by the British Embassy or the UK government.

 We also produce guides for British nationals who need information about services that are not provided by our Consulate, but that you may find useful in specific circumstances.

 - Living in Belgium - a general set of information and links for British nationals who have a residence in Belgium.